ruthgrace/misinfo-feed/README.md

 Using the two in conjunction is one of the fastest ways to build a web app.

 ### Getting Started

+#### Set up CORS anywhere

+- Create a replit and click Import from GitHub.
+Select the CORS anywhere repo (https://github.com/Rob--W/cors-anywhere) to import, and hit Run.

+#### Set up web dev environment

+- Set `const corsProxy` to the URL of the CORS anywhere replit
 - Hit run
 - Edit [App.tsx](#src/App.tsx) and watch it live update!